marcinzh/skutek/MANUAL.md

 An *Effect Stack* in Skutek, is a type-level **set** of *Effects*.

 It's a misnomer to call it a "stack", as it wrongfully (in case of Skutek) suggests significance of the order of elements.
-Despite that, we're going to use this term, for traditon and convenience.
+Despite that, we're going to use this term, for tradition and convenience.

 Skutek uses **intersection types** as the representation of *Effect Stacks*.